raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/swift_generics_writing_reusable_code.md

 ---
 title: "Swift Generics: Writing Flexible and Reusable Code"
 description: "Generics are an essential tool that allow you to write code that can be adapted to work with any type, making it more flexible and reusable.
 In this guide, you'll learn everything you need to know about generics in Swift, including how to use generic functions, types, and constraints."
-date: 2023-01-10
+date: 2023-04-27
 categories: ["Swift"]
 tags: ["Development", "Code"]
 image: "https://drive.google.com/uc?id=1-55gtLjg1VB7hNHtaP9MrxDOaBy0UbvU"
-draft: true
+draft: false
 ---

-# What are Generics?
+## What are Generics?

 **Generics** are a means to write code in Swift so that it is not type-specific and may be used with any type.
 This enables you to create **reusable**, **adaptable** code that may be applied in a variety of situations.

-# Writing generic functions
+## Writing generic functions
 A simple generic function that switches the values of two variables is shown here as an example:
 ```swift
 func swapTwoValues<T>(_ a: inout T, _ b: inout T) {